 Keep these considerations in mind for exempt employees:

 If you run a seasonal company, FLSA and exemption rules may work differently for you.
 Your company may be entirely exempt from adherence to the FLSA if you meet either of these criteria:

 If your seasonal company meets either or both of these criteria, the FLSA does not apply to any of your employees.

 While exempt employees often receive paid time off, they can also be subject to any policies you enact for unpaid time off.
-However, unpaid time off rules do not allow you to dock exempt employee pay for hours not worked in a workweek – you can only withhold pay for full weeks without work.
+However, unpaid-time-off rules do not allow you to dock exempt employee pay for hours not worked in a workweek; you can only withhold pay for full weeks without work.

-Key takeaway: You can legally give exempt employees unpaid time off or unpaid suspension, and some seasonal companies are entirely exempt from FLSA adherence.
+You can legally give exempt employees unpaid time off or unpaid suspension, and some seasonal companies are entirely exempt from FLSA adherence.

 If you remain unsure whether you’re classifying employees properly, it’s best to speak with an attorney who’s experienced in employment law.
 With this invaluable professional expertise on your side, you can make sure you’re complying with regulations and avoiding costly repercussions.
 And if you lack the time or money to consult with a lawyer, this guide can help you do much of the heavy lifting.